tehapo/Clara/README.md

 Project also serves as a part of my Master's thesis at the University of Turku and also derives from the work done by Joonas Lehtinen on his [xmlui Vaadin add-on](http://vaadin. com/addon/xmlui).
 A lot of the functionality is also inspired by GWT UiBinder.

-Maven is used to build the add-on and the demo application modules (thanks to [vdemeester](https://github.com/vdemeester)).
+Maven is used to build the add-on and the demo application modules (thanks to [vdemeester](https://github.com/vdemeester) for help).
 [Travis CI](http://travis-ci.org/) is used for automated testing.

 To package and install the Clara add-on to your local repository, just run the following command:
 ```bash